 What rhythms are available from Alive Drumming?

-The Song Rhythm Tracks service currently supports about 60 different distinct rhythm categories, which includes about 250 distinct rhythm types.
+The Song Rhythm Tracks service currently supports about 60 different distinct rhythm categories, which includes about 250 distinct rhythm types (styles and sub-styles).
 Most of these are available with differing instrumentations such as ‘rim’ shots or, say, wooden blocks, and many are available at multiple tempos.
-Each variation may be considered a unique rhythm option.
-In all over 3,700 different rhythm options are available that can be applied to a song form.
-The app makes selection easy by providing filtering on a musical meter (say 4/4 or 3/4 time), and feel (even or straight, 8th or 16th notes) and provides a two-tier categorization for selection.
+Each variation of each type may be considered a unique rhythm option.
+In all over 3,700 unique rhythm options are available, where each one can be applied to a song form.
+The app makes selection easy by providing filtering on a musical meter (say 4/4 or 3/4 time), and feel (even or straight, 8th or 16th notes) and provides a two-tier categorization (styles and sub-styles) for selection.

-Here is a tiny sample of the styles represented:
+Here is a tiny sample of the rhythms represented:

 - Jazz, swing, straight 8th, modern, sophisticated, old-time

 - American Blues, shuffles, hard shuffles, old-time, slow, fast